-On October 15, 2012, upon the expiration of a certain senior secured revolving credit facility of WPH, WPH entered into a new letter of credit facility (or the "LC Facility"), with a nationally recognized bank ("LC Issuer").
-This one-year LC Facility, which was renewed on October 15, 2013, has a \$10 million credit line.
-Issuance of letters of credit under the LC Facility is subject to 0.50% annual fee on the outstanding face amount of the letters of credit issued under the LC Facility, which face amount as of December 31, 2013 was approximately \$6 million.
+On October 15, 2012, upon the expiration of a certain senior secured revolving credit facility of WPH, WPH entered into a letter of credit facility (the "LC Facility"), with a nationally recognized bank (the "LC Issuer").
+This one-year LC Facility, which was renewed on October 15, 2013 and October 15, 2014, has a \$10 million credit line.
+Issuance of letters of credit under the LC Facility is subject to 0.50% annual fee on the outstanding face amount of the letters of credit issued under the LC Facility, which face amount as of December 31, 2014 was approximately \$6 million .
 Obligations under the LC Facility are secured by a cash collateral account pledged by WPH to LC Issuer.
 The LC Facility does not contain any financial covenants.
-WPH has determined that its liquidity needs are sufficiently covered by existing and projected cash resources for the foreseeable future.
-In the future, WPH may explore other financing options as circumstances warrant.